inspiros/pseudo-multinomial/README.md

 [1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0]
 ```

-#### Example 2:
+#### Example 2: Unnatural dice
 In this example, we create an unnatural 6-faced dice that usually generate consecutive results using
 the `HarmonicChain`:
 ```python
 from pseudo_multinomial import MasterChain, HarmonicChain